 - parched mouth

-Hyperglycemia is high blood glucose that can occur as a result of insufficient or ineffective insulin and a sedentary lifestyle.
+Hyperglycemia is high blood glucose that can occur as a result of insufficient or ineffective insulin, diet, and a sedentary lifestyle.

 Hormone spikes due to stress and the dawn phenomenon can also lead to periods of hyperglycemia.